open5e/open5e/source/monsters/tome-of-beasts/F/fear-smith.rst

 **Heartstopping Stare.** The fear smith terrifies a creature within 30 feet with a look.
-The target must succeed on a DC 16 Wisdom saving throw or be stunned for 1 round and take 13 (3d8) psychic damage and heal the fear smith by an equal amount.
+The target must succeed on a DC 16 Wisdom saving throw or be :ref:`srd:stunned` for 1 round and take 13 (3d8) psychic damage and heal the fear smith by an equal amount.